DevCodeMathias/DevCodeMathias/README.md

 - 🎨 Proficient in translating complex concepts into functional code and elegant interfaces, harmonizing aesthetics and functionality.

 ## Exploring the Backend World 🖥️
-My journey in backend development has allowed me to dive deep into the architecture and logic that underpin applications.
-My dedication to creating efficient infrastructures, robust APIs, and data management systems that enhance performance and reliability is a constant source of motivation.
+My journey in backend development is currently allowing me to dive deep into the architecture and logic that underpin applications.
+My dedication to creating efficient infrastructures, robust APIs, and data management systems that enhance performance and reliability is a constant source of motivation as I continue to learn and grow in the field of backend development.

 ## pursuit of Execellent ⭐
 For me, excellence is an unrelenting pursuit of improvement and continuous learning.
 I am constantly immersed in exploring new technologies, methodologies, and best practices to elevate my skills to new heights.
 My ambition is to be a driving force in creating solutions that not only solve problems but also inspire innovation.